A grant is one form of financial aid that typically does not have to be repaid.

 +

-Federal Pell Grant is for undergraduates, seeking their first bachelor's degree, who demonstrate significant need.
-Pell grant awards are up to $6,895 per year.
 More information on the Pell Grant can be found on the Federal Student Aid website.

-Lifetime Pell Grants Limits
+Lifetime Pell Grant Limits

 Students are limited to 12 semesters (or 600%) of Pell Grant eligibility during their lifetime.
 This change affects all students regardless of when or where they received their first Pell Grant.